estafette/estafette.io/content/getting-started/configuration.md

 In order to gain access to the centrally stored credentials and optionally gain additional elevated permissions _trusted images_ can be configured.
 For a trusted image the `path` provides the full container name except for it's tag.
 To automatically get access all credentials of one or multiple types each type of those credentials can be listed in the `injectedCredentialTypes` array.

-Those injected credentials are then automatically set as an environment variable in the stage container using the trusted image.
-It sets the credentials as `ESTAFETTE_CREDENTIALS_<credential type in upper snake case>` variable name (for example `ESTAFETTE_CREDENTIALS_KUBERNETES_ENGINE`) in JSON format.
+Those injected credentials are then automatically mounted into the stage container(s) that use the trusted image.
+It mounts credentials at `/credentials/<credential type in lower snake case>.json` (for example `/credentials/kubernetes_engine.json`) in JSON format.

 A typical configuration looks like: